geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

 This is a minor bugfix release for v1.1.

  * Fix typo in gpi_destripe_science_images that was causing recipes to fail.
- * Also: URL and zip file updates for tutorial dataset files (Millar-Blanchaer, Marchis, Perrin).
-And add 'None' mouse mode option to gpitv (Fitzgerald).
+ * Also some other minor changes: URL and zip file updates for tutorial dataset files (Millar-Blanchaer, Marchis, Perrin).
+   Add 'None' mouse mode option to gpitv (Fitzgerald).
+   Remove obsolete persistence model file (Ingraham) Compiler should not output nonfunctional Mac OS .app bundles (Draper)

 Version 1.1.0